IBM-Bluemix-Docs/mass-data-migration/copy-data-nfs.md

 ## Managing NFS share access
 {: #manage-nfs-access}

 By default, the network share is set to have public access.
-Before you mount the share to your server, you might want to add NFS access rules on the share to match your environment or security needs.
+Before you mount the share to your server, you can add NFS access rules on the share to match your environment or security needs.

 You can manage NFS share access for an IP address, a range of IP addresses, or specific networks by using the {{site.data.keyword.mdms_short}} device user interface.